chmduquesne/gpg-workflow/README.md

 ### Creating or renewing the key secrets

 The only 2 really important targets are `new` and `renew`, because they are the starting points of the flow.
-All commands provide helpful text as to what you should do next.
+After you execute a target, it provides helpful text as to what to do next.

     make new